GNOME/gnome-system-monitor/README.md

 ##### Configure and create the build directory with Meson.
 `meson setup build`

-Where `build` is just a directory name, and is up to your chosing.
+Where `build` is just a directory name, and is up to your choosing.
 ##### Build the application - this compiles the source.
 `ninja -C build`